 Tell Me About these Black and White Cookies

-- Texture: These are super soft and cakey cookies with a thick, creamy icing that crackles when you bite into it.
-(Sort of like the glaze on doughnuts.)
+- Texture: These are super soft and cakey cookies with a thick, creamy icing.
+The combination of cocoa powder and milk make the icing thinner than the coating on peanut butter half moon cookies, and it crackles when you bite into it like the glaze on these glazed doughnuts and chocolate pop tarts.

 - Flavor: The cookie itself has the flavor of basic vanilla cake, but the icing is the star here.
 Thick, sugary sweet, and of course vanilla and chocolate flavor.